 Hayley did a BA in Geography at Cambridge University (1996) before moving to Newcastle University for an MSc in Water Resource Systems Engineering (1997) and PhD in climate change impacts on water resources (2000), staying at Newcastle for her post-doctoral training.

-She is leading the group's contribution to the British Science Festival which will be held in Newcastle in Sep 2013.
-She sits on School Executive Committee and one of the REF impact case-study panels.
+She led the group's contribution to the British Science Festival which was held in Newcastle in Sep 2013.
+She sits on School Executive Committee and sat one of the REF impact case-study panels.
 She acts as a Career Pathways Review Adviser for Research Staff in SAgE.

 Elected Member of British Hydrological Society main committee, 2004-2007

 Honorary Secretary of the British Hydrological Society, 2006-2008